Smarkets Promo Code Sep 2023: Get 0% commission for 60 days

 What alternative welcome offers are there available?

-While Smarkets gives new users immediate access to a £10 risk-free promotion, Betfair has doubled this amount and made a £20 free bet available, t&cs apply.
-As you can see, this is twice as appealing as Smarkets, although Betfair takes a higher commission on profits compared with Smarkets.
+While Smarkets gives new users access to a commission reduction, Betfair joining bonus has chosen to offer a £20 free bet, for which t&cs apply of course.
+To some customers, this may be more appealing than the Smarkets promo, although Betfair takes a higher commission on profits compared with Smarkets.
 With that said, Betfair is still classed as the world's largest betting exchange, so it clearly has a great reputation.

 William Hill does not operate as an exchange as Betfair does, but it does have a great welcome bonus for new customers.
-By signing up with this betting site today and staking £10 on any sports market, you will be greeted by £30 in completely free sports bets when you use P30 as a promo code.
+By signing up with this betting site today and staking £20 on any sports market, you will be greeted by £30 in completely free sports bets when you use William Hill promo code.
 This is obviously a great start for new users, and the offer is larger than Smarkets and Betfair.